nauhalf/NewsApp/README.md

 # News App
 ![NewsA App](/docs/banner.png)

-This is an App for showing the List of News from [News API](https://newsapi.org/) for providing the API.
+This is an App for showing the List of News from [News API](https://newsapi.org/).

 # Features